 How much is nursing school?

-There are several types of education programs available for becoming a nurse.
+Several types of education programs are available for becoming a nurse.
 These programs will range in price depending on how advanced they are as well as whether you choose to attend an in-state or out-of-state school.